jiangyan33/learngit/readme.txt

-git has a mutable index called stage git manage change of file learn woringfile and stage create a new branch is easy
+git has a mutable index called stage git manage change of file learn woringfile and stage create a new branch is easiy and fast